Julian Tudor-Hart: Early life

 Hart was born in London on 9 March 1927, the son of Alexander Tudor-Hart and Alison Macbeth.
-He studied medicine at Cambridge University and in London, graduating in 1952.
+He studied medicine at Queens' College, Cambridge, and then at St George's Hospital Medical School in London, graduating in 1952.

 He is a descendant of American businessman Frederic Tudor and Ephraim Hart, a Bavarian Jew who became a prominent merchant in New York, and was reportedly partners with John Jacob Astor.
 The name was originally Hirz.

 His paternal grandfather, the Canadian artist Percyval Hart, married his Polish-French cousin Éléonora Délia Julie Aimée Hart Kleczkowska, and later changed the family surname to Tudor-Hart.
 Kleczkowska was the daughter of diplomat Michel Alexandre Cholewa, comte Kleczkowski (Michał Kleczkowski; 1818–1886) and granddaughter of Julie Sobieska, a direct descendant of John III Sobieski, king of Poland in the 17th century.

 He was a member of the Sigerist Society from 1947 to 1955.

 Hart joined the Communist Party of Great Britain, following his father Alex, and stood unsuccessfully as the CPGB candidate for Aberavon at the 1964, 1966 and 1970 general elections.